bictorv/chaosnet-bridge/NCP.md

 ### Server opening

-If the user program acts as a server, it opens the socket and write
+If the user program acts as a server, it opens the socket and writes

 `LSN `*contactname*